Live View

 Trend widgets and metrics in the Live View

-The widgets can be separated into several concepts:
+The widgets can be separated as follows:

 Daily Metric (Numeric)